apercova/atom-path-intellisense/README.md

 - Path suggestions mechanism relies on providers for appropriate grammar and selectors.
 Default path providers are described below.

 ### Providers

+#### Default Providers :dart:
+Default providers are the very basic path suggestion providers on this package given path suggestions for paths relative to current file and working out of the box on all allowed scopes.

 #### Current file path provider _`Default`_
 ##### :muscle: **_Features_**
 - Works out-of-the-box on allowed scope selectors.